 - Adequate funding is essential to support the educational needs of D/HH students.
-Schools often struggle to provide necessary accommodations, including interpreters, standardized D/HH curriculum, specialized staff, and communication tools, due to limited financial resources. - There must be a concerted effort to increase funding specifically designated for the educational needs of D/HH students, ensuring that schools can provide equitable educational opportunities.
+Schools often struggle to provide necessary accommodations, including interpreters, specialized staff, and communication tools, due to limited financial resources. - There must be a concerted effort to increase funding specifically designated for the educational needs of D/HH, D/B, and D/HH+ students, ensuring that schools can provide equitable educational opportunities.